NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 0x5561dc79:     0xc7
 ```

-3.5) Tackle the confusion in 2.2.
+3.5) Clarify the confusion in 2.2.

 ```assembly
 00000000004017ec <touch2>: